 Errant batches of cords are another thing that seems to multiply around the house, especially near entertainment centers and workspaces.
 Bundle them with twist ties to keep them under control.
 If you want to level up, bundle similar cables together with color-coded ties to help you organize; this also makes it easier to unplug and move single items without disturbing the entire cable nest.
 (Although, seriously, if your cables are nesting, it might be time to call an exterminator.)

 2. Training vines and other plants

-Sure, they sell twist ties for gardening, but why buy what's sitting in your kitchen?
+Sure, they sell twist ties for gardening, but why buy what's already sitting in your kitchen?
 If you need to tie up plants, turn to the contents of the junk drawer.
-As with nursery twist ties, remember to keep the ties loose and check in on the plant as it grows to make sure it's not being strangled.
+As with nursery twist ties, remember to fasten the ties loosely and check in on the plant as it grows to make sure it's not being strangled.
 Meanwhile, enjoy your non-droopy tomatoes and climbing jasmine vines.

 3. Temporary eyeglass screw

 Glasses wearers have all been there with critical equipment failure and no spares to hand.
 If you need to get out the door fast, your eyeglass repair kit is nowhere to be seen, and you don't have time to futz with your glasses, use a twist tie.
 Strip the outer paper or plastic, run the wire through, twist a few times, and snip short to prevent trailing ends.
 It might not look gorgeous, but you're the only one who will see it.

 If you just popped a button, lost a zipper pull, or experienced another wardrobe malfunction, twist ties may be able to help out.
 They're quite flexible, durable, and strong, and they'll at least get you through long enough to go home and really fix the problem.